ShivShankar1234/r-tree/README.md

 # r-tree

 An R-tree is a commonly used geospatial index.
+I was inspired to implement on from this paper: http://postgis.org/support/rtree.pdf

 This was fun to make, has an elegant and concise algorithm, is thread-safe, fast, and reasonably memory efficient (uses structural sharing).